What Should I Know?

-Amenities: Restrooms at visitors’ centers.
+Amenities: Restrooms at visitor centers.
 No overnight accommodations available and no camping is allowed in the restricted area.
 Lodging, meals, gifts, supplies and services are available in many communities around the mountain.

 Operating Season: Daily mid-May through October.

-Fee: $8 for entrance to the Observatory, free to holders of a Golden Age Pass.
+Fee: $8 for entrance to the Observatory, free to holders of a federal interagency recreation pass.
 No fee to drive within the Monument.

-Accessibility: There is a wheelchair accessible trail that explores a mudflow scoured canyon and a waterfall plunging over an ancient lava flow.
+Accessibility: There is a wheelchair accessible trail that explores a mudflow-scoured canyon and a waterfall plunging over an ancient lava flow.
 Trails are generally open from June through October, although some lower elevation trails can be hiked all year.
-Visitors can climb above the timberline year-round; however, a climbing permit is required above 4,800 ft.
+Visitors can climb to the top of Mount St. Helens; however, a climbing permit is required above 4,800 ft.

 Other info: During the summer months, food service is available at the Coldwater Ridge Visitor Center and at Cascade Peaks Viewpoint.